List of Neighbours characters introduced in 1987: Kenny Larkin

 Henry makes a $50 bet with Kenny that he can beat him in a darts competition held at Waterhole, where Henry works, but Kenny hustles him by feigning an arm injury and having his sister, B.B.
 (Tamasin Ramsay) throw for him.
 B.B. plays terribly at first but when Henry doubles the bet she scores a bullseye, leaving Henry $100 out of pocket.
-A few days later, Henry buys a round of drinks with a $50 note and Kenny memorizes the last three serial digits and causes trouble for Henry and his mother Madge (Anne Charleston) by telling her she shortchanged him and after Kenny recites the serial number to Madge and Henry's boss, Paul Robinson (Stefan Dennis), she gives Kenny $45 in change.
+A few days later, Henry buys a round of drinks with a $50 note and Kenny memorizes the last three serial digits and causes trouble for Henry and his mother Madge (Anne Charleston) by telling her she short-changed him and after Kenny recites the serial number to Madge and Henry's boss, Paul Robinson (Stefan Dennis), she gives Kenny $45 in change.
 Madge and Henry are both in the frame for a scheme and an enraged Henry threatens Kenny with violence until he confesses everything.
 The following week, Kenny begins a smear campaign against Henry exposing his criminal past to his gardening clients.
 Henry confronts him and a fight breaks out at Lassiter's and Scott Robinson (Donovan) tries to break it up.
 Paul witnesses the scene and bars Kenny from the complex for good.

-Hadley Freeman of The Guardian jokingly asked in her article on Crowe's auction following his divorce from Danielle Spencer; "Where is Kenny Larkin's leather jacket?" in regard to his lack of souvenirs from his time on Neighbours.
-Freeman further asked "Where is Bouncer’s lead?
-A napkin from Lassiter's?
-A business card from Helen Daniels' taxi service, Home James?
-It's really like Russell doesn't appreciate cultural history."

 Sally Wells

-Sally Wells, played by Rowena Mohr debuted on-screen during the episode airing on 15 October 1987.
+Sally Wells, played by Rowena Mohr, made her first appearance on 15 October 1987.
 The character was created as the sister of Des Clarke (Paul Keane) and a new love interest for Henry Ramsay (Craig McLachlan).
-In September 1987 it was announced that actress Rowena Mohr had been cast as Sally.
-Of her casting Mohr said she was nervous because the serial was in its peak popularity at the time, but the cast helped her to settle in.
-The serial's producer axed the character, with Mohr citing that she felt they didn't think Sally fitted in with new storylines they were planning.
-She then left to pursue projects in the UK, she later revealed that she would never reprise the role.
+In September 1987, it was announced that Mohr had been cast as Sally.
+Of her casting Mohr said she was nervous because the serial was in its peak popularity at the time, but the cast had helped her to settle in.
 Sally is characterised by her constant need to have things her own way.
 She has been described as a strikingly pretty woman, catching the attention of all the other male characters, especially Henry.

-The BBC said Sally's most notable moment was "Finding out she had a brother she didn't know about – Des."
+The serial's producer axed the character, with Mohr citing that she felt they did not think Sally fitted in with new storylines they were planning.
+She then left to pursue projects in the UK, she later revealed that she would never reprise the role.
+A writer for the BBC's Neighbours website said Sally's most notable moment was "Finding out she had a brother she didn't know about – Des."